gy001/hypercube/README.md

 - `fftunipoly.rs`: FFT functions needed on polynomial commitments
 - `snark.rs`: implementation of a Spartan like proving system

-We use ark_bn254, ark_std, ark_ff and ark_poly in our implementations.
+We use ark_bn254, ark_std, ark_ff in our implementations.

 | File           | Blank | Comment | Code |
 | -------------- | ----- | ------- | ---- |